Hiring

 You’ve probably heard this advice before.
 You may have even rolled your eyes at it; writing your company values is easy to bump to the bottom of your to-do list.
 But if you want to recruit people to make your vision a reality, you better know what you stand for.
 Otherwise, how can you attract the right people if you haven’t defined what “right” is?

 From the beginning, BrandBarr has had a strong identity.
-Based in Detroit, Michigan, the team embodies the energy of the resilient city: They’re bold and full of passion.
-“Detroit has that whole feeling right now — that you’re overcoming obstacles,” says Alexandra.
-“That’s why we look for people who aren’t afraid of challenges.”
+Based in Detroit, Michigan, the team embodies the energy of the resilient city: “That’s why we look for people who aren’t afraid of challenges,” says Jona.
 With a mission to help local businesses with big dreams and small budgets, BrandBarr wants a team that works hard for their clients.

 Five steps to help you define your company values: